logo

 Will tongue-tie affect my baby’s speech?

-Yes, to an extent.
-It will make it difficult for your child to pronounce some sounds but may not affect their overall language development.
-However, it is advisable to consult with a speech therapist to understand your child’s case.
+Yes, tongue ties will make it difficult for your child to pronounce sounds like "d," "l," "t," or "th," but they do not affect their overall language development.
+However, it is advisable to consult with a pediatric dentist and a lactation specialist to understand your child’s condition.

 At what age can tongue-tie be treated?

-You can treat your baby’s tongue-tie as young as 6 weeks.
+You can treat your baby’s tongue tie as young as 2 weeks.
 Since the entire procedure is very simple and takes a few minutes, it can be done at a later age as well.
-It is advisable to treat tongue-tie young because it helps with proper latching, allowing your baby to breastfeed comfortably.
+It is advisable to treat tongue tie early because it helps with proper latching, allowing your baby to breastfeed comfortably.

 Can tongue-tie affect my baby’s sleep?